root-project/root/tree/ntuple/v7/doc/architecture.md

 fields create `RColumn` objects and register them with the page source/sink.
 When reading and writing data, the field maps the in-memory information of an object to read/write calls on its columns.
-For instance, when writing a `std::vector<float>`, the field writes to an index column (storing information about the size of the vector), and to a float column (the actual values).
+For instance, when writing a `std::vector<float>`, the field writes to an index column (storing information about the size of the vector).
+Its subfield writes the actual values to a float column.

 During its lifetime, a field undergoes the following possible state transitions:
 ```